 COS721 Computer and information security (II)

-This module focuses on state-of-the-art information security topics that are current and relevant to industry.
-The curriculum for this module is annually determined to reflect the current research directions as pursued by the Information and Computer Security Architectures (ICSA) research group.
-The main topics include, but are not limited to: Information security management, including policies, standards and procedures; Risk management; Privacy; Ethics; Legal issues in Information Security; Information security services and technologies.
-Students will be challenged to contribute innovative research ideas in the field of Information Security Management by completing a number of mini projects such as writing research papers and writing software programs.
+This module focuses on state-of-the-art information security/cyber-security topics that are current and relevant to industry.
+The curriculum for this module is annually determined to reflect the current research interests of the Cyber-security/Information security researchers in the department.
+The main topics include, but are not limited to: Big Data Science and Cyber-security (Identity Deception), Big Data Science and the Insurance industry, Security-aware cloud computing, and other related topics.
+Students will be challenged to contribute innovative research ideas in the field of Cyber-security/Information Security by completing a number of mini projects such as writing research papers and writing software programs.

 COS731 Software engineering (II)

 This module discusses software architecture, including the representation of designs, definitions, styles and patterns of architecture.
 Its themes include model-driven architecture, formal modelling and analysis, and architectural description languages.
 The module will show that the architecture of a software system is determined by the collection of significant design decisions made early on in the development of that system â€“ decisions concerning the components comprising the system, repeating-patterns of system-wide aspects, and the platforms on which the system will be built.
 It will discuss how, once these decisions are made and subsequently followed, they end up profoundly affecting the development, deployment, use and ongoing enhancement of that system.
 The module assumes that the student is familiar with software development lifecycle concepts, and that she/he has been part of at least one significant software development effort.
 Those who have not completed COS730 will be provided additional background.